rohit161996/React-Repository/6.Explore the World/Notes.md

 ## useEffect Hook?
 - useEffect is a special React hook used to perform side effects like API calls, logging, subscriptions, etc.

-- It is just like a normal function.
+- It is just like a normal JavaScript function.

 - It takes two arguments:
   - A callback function (the side effect)